Nurunnajwa12/Korean-Income-and-Welfare/README.md

 Variables: Income and Family Members

-We observe the strength of relationships between the two variables above by using Pearson product moment orrelation.
+We observe the strength of relationships between the two variables above by using Pearson product moment correlation.

 ## Regression Test